-Contact Anthony Wallis at AAA by phone: 0417 230 464 or email: anthony@aboriginalartists.com.au to find out if the deceased artist was registered for copyright royalties.
-If the artist was not registered, Arts Law recommends that families enquire as to how the beneficiaries can become registered with AAA (or Viscopy) so that it can manage the deceased artist's copyright for non-statutory royalties.
+464 Contact Anthony Wallis AAA phone: 0417 230 at by or email: anthony@aboriginalartists.com.au to find out if the deceased artist was registered for copyright royalties.
+If the artist was not registered, Arts Law recommends that families enquire as to how the beneficiaries can become registered with AAA (or the Copyright Agency) so that it can manage the deceased artist's copyright for non-statutory royalties.